aedrax/osos/README.md

 [Sam Roth, Ohio Northern University](mailto:roth@computer.org)
 [Paul Sorensen, Ohio Northern University](mailto:p-sorensen@onu.edu)

+## Environment

+This is being developed on Cloud9, a web-based IDE that allows for close collaboration.
+Development is managed by a virtual machine running Ubuntu.

 ## Credits

 This would not be possible without the help of Erik Helin and Adam Renberg,